MSpiechowicz/lazyvim-config/README.md

 ## Installation

-Copy the content of this repository to your `~/.config/nvim` directory.
+1. Clone the content of this repository to your `~/.config/nvim` directory.
+2. Remove the .git directory from the cloned repository.
+3. Adjust the `alpha.lua` file to your needs.
+4. Enjoy!

 ## Prerequisites